MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/webautomation.md

 ## <a name="clickdownloadlink"></a> Click download link on web page

 Click on a link in a web page that results in downloading a file.
+Note the specific action works only in the Internet Explorer web browser.

 ### Input parameters